Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Introduction

 The rest of the paper is organized as follows.
-In \S 2, we first formulate the transonic flow problem in nozzles with a contact discontinuity mathematically, i.e., $\mathbf{Problem\ A}$, and then state the main theorem of the paper.
-In \S 3, the Euler-Lagrangian coordinates transformation is used to straighten the free boundary and then we further formulate this problem in the new coordinates, i.e., $\mathbf{Problem\ B}$.
-In order to solve $\mathbf{Problem\ B}$, the {stream} function and the generalized Riemann invariants are introduced to reduce the Euler equations in Lagrangian coordinates into the nonlinear second order elliptic equation in the subsonic region $\tilde{\Omega}^{(\rm e)}$ and the first order diagonalized form of hyperbolic equations in the supersonic region $\tilde{\Omega}^{(\rm h)}$, and state the main theorem in the Lagrangian coordinates.
-We then develop some iteration scheme to prove the main theorem in the Lagrangian coordinates by first fixing the free boundary and then using the flow angle as the boundary condition to solve the fixed boundary value problem.
-In \S 4, we consider the linearized fixed boundary value problem with flow angle as the boundary condition introduced in \S 3 and some estimates for the approximate solutions are established case by case.
-In \S 5, we will show that the mapping for the flow angle has a unique fixed point by employing the implicit function theorem.
-In \S 6, we show the convergence of the approximate solutions obtained by the iteration scheme in \S 3 and then complete the proof of existence and uniqueness for the fixed boundary value problem by using the contraction mapping arguments.
-Finally, in \S 7, we prove the main result in the Lagrangian coordinates by constructing a boundary iteration map and show that it is one to one and contractive and thus has a unique fixed point.
+In Section 2, we first formulate the transonic flow problem in nozzles with a contact discontinuity mathematically, i.e., {Problem A}, and then state the main theorem of the paper.
+In Section 3, we use the Euler-Lagrangian coordinate transformation to straighten the free boundary and then further formulate this problem in the new coordinates, i.e., {Problem B}.
+In order to solve {Problem B}, the {stream} function and the generalized Riemann invariants are introduced to reduce the Euler equations in the Lagrangian coordinates to the nonlinear second-order elliptic equation in the subsonic region $\tilde{\Omega}^{(\rm e)}$ and the first-order diagonalized system of hyperbolic equations in the supersonic region $\tilde{\Omega}^{(\rm h)}$, and state the main theorem in the Lagrangian coordinates.
+We then develop some iteration scheme to prove the main theorem in the Lagrangian coordinates by first fixing the free boundary and then using the flow slope as the boundary condition to solve the fixed boundary value problem.
+In Section 4, we consider the linearized fixed boundary value problem with the flow slope as the boundary condition introduced in Section 3 and some estimates for the approximate solutions are established case by case.
+In Section 5, we will show that the mapping for the flow slope has a unique fixed point by employing the implicit function theorem.
+In Section 6, we show the convergence of the approximate solutions obtained by the iteration scheme in Section 3 and then complete the proof of existence and uniqueness for the fixed boundary value problem by using the contraction mapping arguments.
+Finally, in Section 7, we prove the main result in the Lagrangian coordinates by constructing a boundary iteration map and show that it is one to one and contractive and thus has a unique fixed point.